MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-groups-update-management.md

 ---
-title: Software update management
+title: Software update management for Autopatch groups
-description: This article provides an overview of how updates are handled in Autopatch ms.date: 05/01/2023 ms.prod: windows-client ms.technology: itpro-updates
+description: This article provides an overview of how updates are handled with Autopatch groups ms.date: 05/01/2023 ms.prod: windows-client ms.technology: itpro-updates